Guided tours to Afghanistan

 Sample Afghanistan Itinerary

-Day 1 (Must start on Monday or Wednesday) – Islamabad, Pakistan
+Day 1 (Must start on Monday or Wednesday) – Islamabad

 - Arrive at your convenience into Islamabad – the capital city of Pakistan which is well connected from many countries within Europe, Asia, and the Middle East.

-- Transfer and check into the Grand Islamabad Hotel
+- Airport transfer and check into the Grand Islamabad Hotel

 - Overnight in Grand Islamabad Hotel.